 In an infrastructure BSS or in an IBSS the following applies: The value of this field remains constant in each frame from a particular STA within a frame exchange sequence (see Annex S).The value indicates the mode in which the station will be after the successful completion of the frame exchange sequence.
 A value of 1 indicates that the STA will be in PS mode.
 A value of 0 indicates that the STA will be in active mode.
 This field is always set to 0 in frames transmitted by an AP.

-In an MBSS the following applies: The value of this field indicates the mode in which the mesh STA will be after the completion of the frame exchange sequence.
+In an MBSS the following applies: The value of this field together with Mesh Power Save Level subfield in QoS Control field indicate the mesh power mode in which the mesh STA will be after the completion of the frame exchange sequence.
 A value of 0 in a group addressed frame indicates that the mesh STA will be in active mode.
-For non-peer mesh STAs, a value of 1 in a group addressed frame indicates that the mesh STA will be in power save mode.
+For non-peer mesh STAs, a value of 1 in a group addressed frame indicates that the mesh STA will be in light or in deep sleep mode.
 For the peer mesh STAs the link specific mesh power mode rules are determined by the Power Management field in the individually addressed frame exchanged between these peers, as described in 11C.13.4 (Mesh power mode indications and transitions ).
-In an individually addressed frame, a value of 0 indicates that the mesh STA will be in active mode and a value of 1 indicates that the mesh STA will be in power save mode after the successful completion of the frame exchange sequence.
+In an individually addressed frame, a value of 0 indicates that the mesh STA will be in active mode and a value of 1 indicates that the mesh STA will be in light or deep sleep mode after the successful completion of the frame exchange sequence.

 AID field